tommojphillips/Chip8-SDL2/README.md

 ## Chip8 Interpreter

-A Chip-8 Interpreter For windows written in C using SDL2 and IMGUI
+A Chip-8 Interpreter For windows written in C using SDL2 for renderering and imgui for a simple menu and debug windows.

 ---